Barr's summary of Mueller report sparks GOP celebration, fresh Dem calls for full release

 Rep. Doug Collins, R-Ga., ranking member on the Judiciary panel, also praised the probe as "long, thorough and conclusive: There was no collusion.
 There is no constitutional crisis.”

+Senate Majority Leader Mitch McConnell, R-Ky., said the latest developments backed up Trump's longtime claims.
+"The Special Counsel’s conclusions confirm the President’s account that there was no effort by his campaign to conspire or coordinate with Russia in its efforts to influence the 2016 presidential election," he said in a statement.

+The Russia investigation "was based on false pretenses, false intel, and false media reports," tweeted former House Intelligence Committee chairman Devin Nunes, R-Calif., a strong supporter of the president.
+"House Intel found a yr ago there was no evidence of collusion, and Democrats who falsely claim to have such evidence have needlessly provoked a terrible, more than two-year-long crisis."

-House Minority Leader Kevin McCarthy, R-Calif., said in a statement, “Democrat leaders acted irresponsibly and threw caution to the wind to damage and distract from the work the Trump administration is doing on behalf of our fellow citizens.
+House Minority Leader Kevin McCarthy, R-Calif., echoed the attack.
+“Democrat leaders acted irresponsibly and threw caution to the wind to damage and distract from the work the Trump administration is doing on behalf of our fellow citizens.
 While this conclusion is an embarrassment to those Democrats, it is more discouraging to think of the opportunity costs to our country.”

 Rep. Mark Meadows, R-N.C., a staunch defender of the president and former chairman of the Freedom Caucus, said the release of Barr's summary marked a sort of closing bell.
 “After 22 months of a special counsel and 2 years of congressional investigations, it’s over.
 The clock has finally struck midnight on the ‘Russian collusion’ fantasy.
 No collusion.”